digitallyinduced/ihp/Guide/your-first-project.markdown

 ### Adding Validation

-Let's make sure that every post has atleast a title.
+Let's make sure that every post has at least a title.
 Validations can be defined inside our controller `Web/Controller/Posts.hs`.

 Right now at the bottom of the file we have this: